-Log cabin researchers encounter rare, mysterious circumstances
+Log cabin researchers explore rare, mysterious circumstances in W.Va.

-Log cabin researchers encounter rare, mysterious circumstances
+Log cabin researchers explore rare, mysterious circumstances in W.Va.

 Detail of rare diamond notch on W.Va. barn